Sunday, November 15, 2015

 He thanked her, stood up and went through the swinging wooden gate that separated the waiting area from the main office.

-Mrs. Jennings turned her head to watch his passage, peering at him through her shiny blue cat eye frames with the light blue rhinestones.
+Mrs. Jennings turned her head to watch his passage, peering at him through her shiny blue cat eye frames, studded with light blue rhinestones.
 She'd known Amadeo and his family since the boy had been ten years old and had always found him to be polite and well mannered.
 To see him walking into the principal's office with the blue slip had been a surprise which had turned to shock as she'd read what Mr. Fishlock had written.
 As policy dictated, she would contact his parents as soon as Mr. Barnes had dealt with the bad behavior and written his report.

 Amadeo stood stiffly before the principal's desk with his hands clasped behind his back and waited for the man to acknowledge him.
 For his part, Mr. Barnes continued to scribble away at whatever he was working on for another few moments before glancing up and reacting as though he were surprised to find that Amadeo had been standing there.

-He gave Amadeo an avuncular smile, displaying ill fitting store bought teeth, and invited him to sit down.
+He gave Amadeo an avuncular smile, displaying ill-fitting store bought teeth, and invited him to sit down.

 "So, Mr. Rossi, what brings you here today?"